rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 As for the mystery of the seven stars that you saw in my right hand, and the seven golden lampstands, the seven stars are the angels of the seven churches, and the seven lampstands are the seven churches. ^0120

-To the angel of the church in Ephesus write : The words of him who holds the seven stars in his right hand, who walks among the seven golden lampstands. ^0201
+To the angel of the church in Ephesus write: 'The words of him who holds the seven stars in his right hand, who walks among the seven golden lampstands. ^0201

-I know your works, your toil and your patient endurance, and how you cannot bear with those who are evil, but have tested those who call themselves apostles and are not, and found them to be false. ^0202
+'I know your works, your toil and your patient endurance, and how you cannot bear with those who are evil, but have tested those who call themselves apostles and are not, and found them to be false. ^0202

-I know you are enduring patiently and bearing up for my name’s sake, and you have not grown weary. ^0203
+I know you are enduring patiently and bearing up for my name's sake, and you have not grown weary. ^0203

 But I have this against you, that you have abandoned the love you had at first. ^0204

 Remember therefore from where you have fallen; repent, and do the works you did at first.
 If not, I will come to you and remove your lampstand from its place, unless you repent. ^0205

-Yet this you have : you hate the works of the Nicolaitans, which I also hate. ^0206
+Yet this you have: you hate the works of the Nicolaitans, which I also hate. ^0206

 He who has an ear, let him hear what the Spirit says to the churches.
-To the one who conquers I will grant to eat of the tree of life, which is in the paradise of God. ^0207
+To the one who conquers I will grant to eat of the tree of life, which is in the paradise of God.' ^0207

-And to the angel of the church in Smyrna write : The words of the first and the last, who died and came to life. ^0208
+And to the angel of the church in Smyrna write: 'The words of the first and the last, who died and came to life. ^0208

-I know your tribulation and your poverty ( but you are rich ) and the slander of those who say that they are Jews and are not, but are a synagogue of Satan. ^0209
+'I know your tribulation and your poverty (but you are rich) and the slander of those who say that they are Jews and are not, but are a synagogue of Satan. ^0209

 Do not fear what you are about to suffer.
 Behold, the devil is about to throw some of you into prison, that you may be tested, and for ten days you will have tribulation.
 Be faithful unto death, and I will give you the crown of life. ^0210

 He who has an ear, let him hear what the Spirit says to the churches.
-The one who conquers will not be hurt by the second death. ^0211
+The one who conquers will not be hurt by the second death.' ^0211

-And to the angel of the church in Pergamum write : The words of him who has the sharp two-edged sword. ^0212
+And to the angel of the church in Pergamum write: 'The words of him who has the sharp two-edged sword. ^0212

-I know where you dwell, where Satan’s throne is.
+'I know where you dwell, where Satan's throne is.
 Yet you hold fast my name, and you did not deny my faith even in the days of Antipas my faithful witness, who was killed among you, where Satan dwells. ^0213

-But I have a few things against you : you have some there who hold the teaching of Balaam, who taught Balak to put a stumbling block before the sons of Israel, so that they might eat food sacrificed to idols and practice sexual immorality. ^0214
+But I have a few things against you: you have some there who hold the teaching of Balaam, who taught Balak to put a stumbling block before the sons of Israel, so that they might eat food sacrificed to idols and practice sexual immorality. ^0214

 So also you have some who hold the teaching of the Nicolaitans. ^0215

 Therefore repent.
 If not, I will come to you soon and war against them with the sword of my mouth. ^0216

 He who has an ear, let him hear what the Spirit says to the churches.
-To the one who conquers I will give some of the hidden manna, and I will give him a white stone, with a new name written on the stone that no one knows except the one who receives it. ^0217
+To the one who conquers I will give some of the hidden manna, and I will give him a white stone, with a new name written on the stone that no one knows except the one who receives it.' ^0217

-And to the angel of the church in Thyatira write : The words of the Son of God, who has eyes like a flame of fire, and whose feet are like burnished bronze. ^0218
+And to the angel of the church in Thyatira write: 'The words of the Son of God, who has eyes like a flame of fire, and whose feet are like burnished bronze. ^0218

-I know your works, your love and faith and service and patient endurance, and that your latter works exceed the first. ^0219
+'I know your works, your love and faith and service and patient endurance, and that your latter works exceed the first. ^0219

 But I have this against you, that you tolerate that woman Jezebel, who calls herself a prophetess and is teaching and seducing my servants to practice sexual immorality and to eat food sacrificed to idols. ^0220